oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 author: raphaeldovale
 date: 2018-12-20T00:00:00Z
 description: "This article presents how a developer can integrate Spring Boot and PostgreSQL, using some exclusive property and NoSQL column types"
-tags: [PostgreSQL, SQL, NoSQL, JPA, Hibernate, java, spring boot]
+tags: [postgresql, sql, nosql, jpa, hibernate, java, spring boot]
 tweets:
 - "In doubt how to integrate Spring Boot and Hibernate?
 This article is for you!"
-- "Use PostgreSQL as an NoSQL database with Spring Boot!"
+- "Use PostgreSQL as a NoSQL database with Spring Boot!"
 image: blog/featured/okta-java-short-skew.jpg
 ---